freenas/freenas-docs/userguide/jails.rst

    +---------------------------+-------------------+---------------------------------------------------------------------------------------------------------+

-Similar to the :ref:`Jail Wizard`, configuring the basic properties then clicking :guilabel:`SAVE` is often all that is needed to quickly create a new jail.
+Similar to the :ref:`Jail Wizard`, configuring the basic properties, then clicking :guilabel:`SAVE` is often all that is needed to quickly create a new jail.
 To continue configuring more settings, click :guilabel:`NEXT` to proceed to the :guilabel:`Jail Properties` section of the form.  :numref:`Table %s <jail_jail_props_tab>` describes each of these options.

 .. tabularcolumns:: |>{\RaggedRight}p{\dimexpr 0.25\linewidth-2\tabcolsep}